Rock Island, Oklahoma: Geography

+Rock Island is 13 miles northeast of Poteau.

 The town sits on Oklahoma State Highway 112 at the western terminus of Oklahoma State Highway 120.

 According to the United States Census Bureau, the town has a total area of 12.2 sqmi, of which 12.1 sqmi is land and 0.1 sqmi (0.66%) is water.

 Economy

 Rock Island's economy has depended on agriculture since its founding.
 Many residents now commute to work in nearby towns such as Poteau and Fort Smith.

-Railroad Tunnel
+Railroad tunnel

 Jenson Tunnel is located just northeast of Rock Island and is the only known railroad tunnel in Oklahoma.
 Now used by the Kansas City Southern, it was built by Frisco Railway in 1885 and is approximately 1,180 feet long.